usecannon/cannon/packages/website/content/docs.md

 ### import

-The `import` action allows for composability by letting you specify another cannonfile to be built on your chain.
+The `import` action will import a cannonfile from a package hosted with the package manager. **Third-party packages can execute arbitrary code when imported.
+Only import packages that you trust.**

 **Required Inputs**
 * `source` - The name of the package to import

 **Optional Inputs**
-* `chainId` - Override network to load contract/txn configurations for.
-Useful for cross-chain contract configuration.
 * `options` - The options to be used when initializing this cannonfile

 **Outputs**
 The outputs of the imported cannonfile are provided under the namespace of the import action.
-For example, if a uniswap cannonfile imported as `uniswap_eth_snx` has a contract `pair` which outputs `address`, it would be accessible at `outputs.uniswap_eth_snx.contracts.pair.address`.
-Any output from the current module comes out of `outputs.self.*` following the same pattern as other modules.
+For example, if a package is imported with `[import.uniswap]` and its cannonfile deploys a contract with `[contract.pair]` which outputs `address`, this address would be accessible at `<%= imports.uniswap.contracts.pair.address %>`.

+### run

+The `run` action executes a custom script.

+**Required Inputs**
+* `exec` - The javascript (or typescript) file to load
+* `func` - The function to call in this file

+**Optional Inputs**
+* `args` *<array>* - The arguments to pass the script
+* `env` - Environment variables to be set on the script

+**Outputs**
+If the script returns a JSON object, it will be provided as the output.
+For example, if a script is run with `[run.custom_deploy]` and the function specified returns `{"exampleKey": "myDynamicOutput"}`, *myDynamicOutput* would be accessible at `<%= runs.custom_deploy.exampleKey %>`.

 ### invoke

-The `invoke` action calls a specified function on-chain.
+The `invoke` action calls a specified function on your node.

-In addition to required inputs below, of these 2 inputs must be provided:
-* `on` - List of names for previously deployed contracts to invoke.
-If contract is within a `import`ed module, it can be referenced using dot notion (i.e. a module imported earlier like `[import.fun]` could call a function using `fun.mycontract`) Cannot be used with `addresses`
-* `addresses` - List of addresses for which the same call should be executed.
-Cannot be used with `on`

 **Required Inputs**
 * `abi` - The ABI of the contract to call
 * `func` - The name of the function to call

+The invoke action also requires one (and only one) of the following two inputs:
+* `on` - An array of contracts to call, reference by the name of the `contract` action which deployed them.
+If the contract was deployed from an imported package, it will be namespaced under the import action’s name using dot notation.
+For example, if a package were imported with `[import.uniswap]` and this package's cannonfile deploys a contract with `[contract.pair]`, you could call could call a function on this contract by passing `["uniswap.pair"]` into this input.
+* `addresses` - An array of addresses to call.

 **Optional Inputs**
 * `args` - The arguments to use when invoking this call
 * `from` - The calling address to use when invoking this call
-* `detect` - *Coming soon.* When deploying to a live network, this specifies the address of the live version of this contract

 **Outputs**
 * `hash` - The transaction hash of the execution

-#### Contract "Factory" functions

-It is sometimes the case that calling a function on a contract will cause another contract to be deployed.
-To allow for this contract to be tracked by cannon, a facility is provided to define this output within your cannonfile.

-Write your `invoke` definition like this:
+#### Referencing Factory-deployed Contracts

+Smart contracts may have functions which deploy other smart contracts.
+These are typically referred to as factory contracts.
+You can reference contracts deployed by factories in your cannonfile.

+For example, if the `deploySomething` function below deploys a contract, the following invoke command registers that contract based on event data emitted from that call.

 ```toml
 [invoke.deployment]